 If ever there was a firearm that should receive title billing in a movie, it was the Smith and Wesson Model 29 .44 Magnum used in Dirty Harry.
 The synergistic combination of Eastwood’s inimitable presence and the Model 29’s unparalleled power created an enduring cinematic icon.
 At a time when the Age of Aquarius threatened to castrate American virility, Dirty Harry gently reminded the world that we Americans were still the baddest boys on the block.

 The Shooter’s Log is often asked about the ‘best’ handgun load.
 Unfortunately, many correspondents fail to share the intended mission of the load.
 The mission has a strong influence as to the desired bullet weight, velocity, and penetration.
 As an example, you may be perfectly happy to run the .44 Special or .45 Colt with a 255-grain SWC at 700 fps for cowboy action or target practice.
 If hiking in country in which the big cats or bears may be more than a nuisance, the same bullet up to 1,000 fps would be a better choice.

-Shotshells for a revolver are great snake medicine and useful on other small game as well.
-For those who have been looking—or are just coming around to the thought—CCI has stepped up to the plate with a full host of offerings above the traditional .22 LR.
+Shotshells for a revolver is great snake medicine and useful on other small game as well.
+For those who have been looking or are just coming around to the thought, CCI has stepped up to the plate with a full host of offerings above the traditional .22 LR.

 Magnum Research has announced two new models of its stainless-steel Desert Eagle chambered in .357 Magnum and .44 Magnum.
-They follow
+Click to see more about them.